Tianbo-Pan/LoFTR-MedicalData/README.md

 # LoFTR-MedicalData
 Compare to the author's original work： [LoFTR](https://github.com/zju3dv/LoFTR#readme)
+Make `weights` folder
+Download the provided ckpts in the [download link](https://drive.google.com/drive/folders/1DOcOPZb3-5cWxLqn256AhwUVjBPifhuf?usp=sharing) to
+  - 4 pretrained models of indoor-ds, indoor-ot, outdoor-ds and outdoor-ot (each ~45MB).
+# Finetune
 Use the `create_homo_data/Process_data.py` to process each frame to get the folder 'xx_processed'
 ### Set the soft links in data/homo/test by using:
 ```shell